Topic specifications provide the information required to create a topic. Topics can be created from a topic specification using TopicControl.add.

 By default, a topic (other than a

-retain its latest value.
-The latest value will be sent to new
+value.
+The latest value will be sent to new subscribers.
+Setting this

 Setting DONT_RETAIN_VALUE to

-related, delta streams can provide a performance benefit.
-Consider not
+related, delta streams usually provide performance benefits (see PUBLISH_VALUES_ONLY).
+Consider

 Key of the topic property that allows the creator of a topic to extend READ_TOPIC, MODIFY_TOPIC, and UPDATE_TOPIC permissions to a specific principal, in addition to the permissions granted by the authorisation rules in the security store.

 A session that has authenticated using the principal can update and remove the topic, so the principal can be considered the topic owner.
 To fetch or subscribe to the topic, the principal must also be granted the SELECT_TOPIC permission by the security store rules.